whackashoe/kaantaja/README.md

 kaantaja
 =========

-kaantaja is a Python class for interfacing with Microsoft Translate API.
+kaantaja is a Python3 library for interfacing with Microsoft Translate API.

-kaantaja is for Python 3

 licensed under the [Apache Licence, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html)